 - Jarred Roasted Peppers: you can puree them into a sauce, add them to a salad, use them as a stuffing for chicken or toss them into a grain, pasta or bean dish.
 The options are really endless.

-- Tomato Sauce: Okay, a lightening bolt may have just crashed down on me for saying this, but it is true, I do have a jar or two of tomato sauce in the house at all time.
+- Tomato Sauce: Considering I am 100% Italian, a lightening bolt may crash down on me for saying this, but it is true, I do have a jar or two of tomato sauce in the house at all time.
 I am super picky though.
 I only use brands that contain the same ingredients I would use at home (olive oil, garlic, onions, tomatoes, herbs, salt and pepper) and avoid brands that add sugar or use inexpensive, inflammatory oil like soybean oil.

 - Cubed Butternut Squash: I purchase this in the produce aisle to cut down on kitchen prep and even better yet, I love frozen butternut squash!
 I add it to chili, puree it into a soup and even mash it up for a simple side dish.